Condensations in higher categories: Introduction

+\begin{remark} We will not require any a priori rotational invariance of our physical systems.
+Microscopic condensed matter models never have continuous rotation symmetry, since they are typically built on lattices; any rotation invariance is emergent only in the low-energy, and must be established by theorem, not fiat.
+This manifests in the low-energy limit as a possible framing dependence: condensed matter naturally produces framed, not oriented, TQFTs

+By the same token, ``the'' interface produced by condensing half of the room could very much depend on which half of the room is condensed: even if $X$ and $Y$ have (emergent) rotational invariance, so that it makes sense to rotate an interface between them, we will not assume that the interface produced by condensation is rotationally-invariant.
+Rather, for a gapped condensation, the interface produced between $X$ and $Y$ should be gapped regardless of its angle. \end{remark}

+Now imagine that we have taken our $X$-filled room and condensed both the left and right halves of the room to phase $Y$, leaving a region of phase $X$ in the middle.
+Reading along, we see: the ($(d+1)$-dimensional) phase $Y$, a ($d$-dimensional) interface ``$g$'' from $Y$ to $X$, phase $X$, an interface ``$f$'' from $X$ to $Y$, and finally more phase $Y$.
+Assuming these phases and interfaces truly are gapped topological, we can imagine ``composing'' the interfaces $f$ and $g$ into a single ($d$-dimensional) interface $f\circ g$ from $Y$ to itself.

-Our proxy for the relation between the $X$ and $Y$ systems is a (recursive) notion we dub ``condensation,'' in analogy to anyon condensation in low dimension \cite{2018ARCMP...9..307B}.
-The following definition should be understood inductively: it describes condensations between $d$-dimensional defects in terms of condensations between $(d-1)$-dimensional defects.
-To start the induction, one declares that the trivial interface is an example of a condensation. \begin{definition} Given two gapped systems $X,Y$, or two local defects in a higher-dimensional system, a \define{condensation of $X$ onto $Y$} is a pair of gapped interfaces $f$ from $X$ to $Y$ and $g$ from $Y$ to $X$, together with a condensation of the composite interface $f \circ g$ from $Y$ to $Y$ onto the trivial interface $\id_Y$ from $Y$ to $Y$. \end{definition} \begin{remark} By using notions such as ``local defect'' and ``composition of local defects,'' we are making important assumptions about the gapped systems we are working with: we are assuming that local defects can be defined individually and moved with respect to each other without drastic jumps in the properties of the system.
-These assumptions require us to work with gapped systems and defects which admit a reasonable long distance/low energy limit. \end{remark}
+\begin{remark} This physical discussion requires important assumptions about the gapped systems we are working with: we are assuming that local defects can be defined individually and moved with respect to each other without drastic jumps in the properties of the system.
+In other words, it assumes that there is a meaningful higher category whose objects are $(d+1)$-dimensional gapped topological phases, and whose $k$-morphisms are $(d-k+1)$-dimensional interfaces between $(k-1)$-morphisms.
+These assumptions require us to work with gapped systems and defects which admit a reasonable long-distance/low-energy limit.